 Wee is a minimalist low level computer language.
-It is designed as light weight Assembly language.
 Main goal for this research is to learn low level programming.
 Wee is design for machine not for humans.
 Therefore it is an intermediate language used as target for other computer languages to be build on top of it.

 Wee is imperative, type-less language.
 It has classic concepts like: comments, variables, control flow, subroutines and repetitive statements.
 It has keywords instead of curly brackets for blocks of code.